-According to Standard 6.2, "When formal procedures have been established for requesting and receiving accommodations, test takers should be informed of these procedures in advance of testing" (p.
-115).
-In compliance with this, NCDPI specifies the following accommodations in North Carolina EOG and EOC assessments guides:
+According to Standard 6.2, "When formal procedures have been established for requesting and receiving accommodations, test takers should be informed of these procedures in advance of testing." (p.
+115) In compliance with this, NCDPI specifies the following accommodations in North Carolina EOG and EOC assessments in the Assessment Guide: